DFW Pest Pros logoDFW Pest Pros

 Coverage

 Active pest problem at a Arlington address?
-Same-day appointments are available across Tarrant County when the schedule allows, and dispatch answers calls fast.
-This page covers what Ant Control looks like for a Arlington home — what we treat, how the visit runs, and what to expect after the technician leaves.
+Dispatch answers calls fast and connects you with a local independent pest control provider serving Tarrant County — same-day appointments are sometimes available depending on the provider's schedule.
+This page covers what Ant Control typically looks like for a Arlington home — what gets treated, how the visit usually runs, and what to expect after the technician leaves.

 Arlington coverage runs ZIP codes 76001, 76002, 76003, 76004, 76005, 76006, 76007, 76010, 76011, 76012, 76013, 76014, 76015, 76016, 76017, 76018, 76019, 76094, and 76096 across Tarrant County, with a population near 393,000 and a standard suburban build pattern.
 The local profile leans toward fire ant, german cockroach, asian tiger mosquito, roof rat.
 Tarrant County combines pre-war Fort Worth wood-frame housing with the 1960s–1980s mid-cities slab subdivisions.
 Carpenter ant pressure is highest in Fort Worth proper; termite swarmer activity runs heaviest across the mid-cities slab housing every spring; fire ants own the residential yards.

-Coverage runs every Arlington address — including Pantego border, Dalworthington Gardens border, Viridian, Lake Arlington.
+Coverage spans Arlington neighborhoods including Pantego border, Dalworthington Gardens border, Viridian, Lake Arlington.

-Visits start with a property walk — interior rooms, attic access, exterior foundation band — then move into species-specific treatment.
-For ant control in Arlington, the workflow runs: species identification — fire ants in the yard vs. kitchen ants inside; mound-by-mound treatment of fire ant nests in turf; non-repellent perimeter treatment so workers carry residual into the colony; quarterly maintenance to suppress reintroduction.
+Pest control visits in Arlington typically start with a property walk — interior rooms, attic access, exterior foundation band — then move into species-specific treatment.
+For ant control, the typical workflow runs: species identification — fire ants in the yard vs. kitchen ants inside; mound-by-mound treatment of fire ant nests in turf; non-repellent perimeter treatment so workers carry residual into the colony; quarterly maintenance to suppress reintroduction.
+The exact protocol, products, and follow-up cadence are determined by the independent provider that takes your call.

 Seasonal Pressure in Tarrant County